kinoubenkyou/code-bebop/content/algorithm/2018-11-04-merge_sort.md

 Tags: Python

-The idea of merge sort is merging two sub-lists of equal length into one sorted list.
-This is done by copying the larger/smaller between the largest/smallest elements, which have not been copied, on the two sub-lists.
+The idea of merge sort is merging two sorted sub-lists of equal length into one sorted list.
+This is done by repeatedly copying the smallest element of the two sub-lists to an additional list until all elements are copied, then copying them back.
 The sub-lists are sorted themselves through the same merging of their own sub-lists.
-The smallest sub-lists are the one-element sub-lists.
+The smallest sub-lists have only one element.

-\- Space Complexity of O(n):
+- Space Complexity of O(n):

-The sort uses another array to store the result of the merging before copying back to the list, and thus uses an array with length of n in the last merging.
+Merge sort uses additional list to store the result of the merging before copying them back, thus using a list with length of n in the last merging.

-\- Stability:
+- Stability:

 When merging equal elements are copied in their relative order.

-\- Worst-case Time Complexity of O(nlogn) Comparison and O(nlogn) Swapping:
+- Worst-case Time Complexity of O(nlogn) Comparison and O(nlogn) Swapping:

-The sort always has logn merging.
-The case happens when each merging has both sub-lists take turn in having their elements copied, and thus has n comparisons as well as n copyings.
+In the worst case, the sort has logn recursions, with each recursion has both sub-lists take turn in having their elements copied.
+Thus, each recursion has n-depended comparisions and n-depended copyings.

-\- Implementation in Python:
+- Implementation in Python:

 ```python
 def swap(elements, index_1, index_2):